-- Gain deeper insight into perfromance

-- Often simplified "toy" models need to abstract away much detail to get something you can really understand.
-Much "art" involved in developing good models.
+- Gain deeper insight into performance - Often simplified "toy" models need to abstract away much detail to get something you can really understand. - Need a good understanding of what is being modeled and of the modeling techniques used. - Often developing such models is an iterative process. - Performance analysis - More detailed want to acurately capture actual system performance- often too complicated to analyze by hand.

-- Iterative process.

-- Osystems design

-- More detailed want to acurately capture actual system performance- often too complicated to analyze by hand.